Vegan Clotted Cream

 Powdered Sugar (Icing Sugar)

-We are going to add just enough to sweeten the recipe and balance the coconut cream richness.
-If you prefer a sweeter cream, you can add more!
+We are going to add just enough to sweeten the recipe and balance the richness of the coconut cream.
+If you prefer a sweeter clotted cream, you can add more powdered sugar!

 Vegan Butter